 IT 3233 – Database Design and Implementation

-A course provides students with the opportunity to develop in-depth knowledge of database design, implementation, and systems development.
-The course covers data modeling concepts, approaches and techniques, and stages in database development processes (conceptual, logical and physical design).
-The course also covers methods and approaches used in system analysis and design, including the system development life cycle, prototyping, and rapid application design.
-To reinforce the course concepts, students will carry out individual and group projects based on real world situations.
-This course is part of the IT core required for all IT majors.
+This course provides students with the opportunity to develop in-depth knowledge of database design, implementation, and systems development.
+The course covers data modeling concepts, approaches and techniques, and stages in database development processes (conceptual and logical design, implementation and maintenance).
+The course also covers methods and approaches used in system analysis and design, including the system development life cycle.
+To reinforce the course concepts, students will carry out projects based on real world situations.

 A minimum grade of “C” in IT 1430, IT 2333, and MATH 2130.